peach-db/peachdb/README.md

 db.deploy() # Public URL will be printed to console
 ```

 And that's it!
-You should now have a publicly available server that can listen to query requests from the user on: `GET <PUBLIC_URL>/query?text=''&top_k=5`
+You should now have a publicly available server that can listen to query requests from the user on: `GET <PUBLIC_URL>/query?text='Happy, upbeat summer'&top_k=5`

 ## FAQs